VHA National Center for Patient Safety

 - The "All-Day RCA": Conducting an RCA during a single business day, rather than over several days or weeks, has been very successful for the Central Arkansas Veterans Healthcare System.

 - 2014 Joint Commission National Patient Safety Goals Poster: The goals are presented in a summary format, to include which aspects of care each affects.
-The poster is also available as a separate file.

 - Staying in Sync with High-Reliability Organizations: The VA’s patient safety program applies ideas from high-reliability industries, such as aviation, to target and eliminate system vulnerabilities, which is why NCPS staff members reviewed current industry practice at Delta Air Lines’ flight simulation center.